JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * Lego Jurassic World - Wow the PC controls are broken as hell.
 It is a chore and nightmare to move the players around.
 It is advertised in the manual that you can use keyboard and mouse but no it wont let you use the mouse at all even to select menu items.
 Its absurd.
 Further in the process of trying to switch to gamepad I activated the second player and couldnt deactivate.
 Further and the nail in the coffin is the saves are way too far apart and this was something I remember from some of the other games too.
 * Red Faction 2 -  5.1hrs on record in Steam.
 Short and sweet just how I like it.
 Heres the review I posted on Steam in its entirety: "This is a great game and I had a blast playing it in 2019.
 To address the mixed reviews I think I understand what is going on here.
 When you hold this title up against its predecessor there are some things missing from this title which I think warrant some peoples complaints namely: there's not much of the game that is destructible which is sorely missed since it was such a huge aspect of the first game, and its shorter than the first game (it was a perfect length imho but to each his own).
 Those are valid complaints when you compare it with the first game and I guess I just wish they had named it something other than Red Faction because when you look at the game without comparing it to its predecessor its great!
 What you get in place of those aspects that are missing is a more exciting action packed game with more interesting NPCs, great voice acting (the great actor Jason Statham voices one of the characters!), excellent vehicle levels to add variety and interesting boss fights.
 The story had twists and turns which kept it interesting all the way through.
 This whole game was cinematic.
 The gunplay is excellent.
 All of the weapons feel appropriately powerful and make a big impact which makes the basic shooting in the game (which is the core of the gameplay) feel fantastic.
 Its a joy to play and I had a blast.
 I played it in 4k with max settings and it looked better than I expected it to tbh."
 * Red Faction 1 - Well I played about half way through but theres a game breaking bug!
 You can't enter the submarine at all.
 It falls and crashes because the overhead release is on a frame count timer not a real time timer.
 Apparently the open source Red Faction engine can play it and would let me finish.
 I think I would like to because it was so good bitd and I had so much fun playing the first few hours.
+* Gauntlet Slayer Edition 12/18/19 - I beat this today!
+I first played it a few months ago and it took me a while to get into but once I figured out the elf and the controls I've been having lots of fun.
+I beat it on Easy.
+Continue structure is perfect.
+You can replay any level and you have to unlock the next levels by beating one of the current levels.
+When you die you have to wait a few seconds and then you can respawn in exactly the same location (at least on easy mode) the elf is a dual stick shooter and I had a blast.
+* Hellbound Demo - 12/18/19 - I've played for 53 minutes and in my last game I beat it in 16 minutes (par was <2 but thats ok) and I loved it.
+Its the same formula as doom but with updated graphics and shooting that are wonderful and with a really interesting map.
+Interesting to me in the perfect way: finding keys finding the best way to come at the enemies to get the drop on them and not have them overwhelm you and unlocking doors to find the exit.
+I loved it.
+* Project Warlock Arctic Attack - 12/18/19 - I liked this ok but I feel like I am supposed to like it more.
+I loved the great retro look and feel.  it felt big and scary and intense and interesting, but having just played hellbound I dont know ...I'm not done and plan to play it some more and wouldn't be ashamed to buy the full version.
+* Out Run 3D 3DS - 12/26/19 - This is really good. the controls are great and well mapped and I dont feel cheated by them.
+I think I'm doing something wrong though because I am not making any big mistakes and still can't beat the second leg.
+I get close every time.
+I'll keep trying.
+The 3d is fantastic.
+I can't tell whether the continue structure is good here because it seems like you can select your leg but I don't see that working unfortunatley so that may just be for fastest times on that leg.
+* Space Harrier 3D 3DS - 12/27/19 - This is really good.
+The controls are great with the pad or the dpad, but also there are touch controls which use the stylus which I think would work really well possibly better than the mouse on the Amiga port.
+The graphics are arcade perfect and better than any port including Amiga.
+The sound and music is great, and theres a level select when you unlock them!
+Thats awesome!
+That fixes the continue structure.
+You only get 3 lives per level but thats ok thats a fair challenge (at least at this point on these earlier levels - could be a problem later but I dont know).
+And the 3d is fantastic!